 Master of Arts in Organizational Psychology Program (MA) Blended and Online Only Options

 This program prepares you to develop a career in organizational development, change management, consulting, and human resources.
 This accelerated 12-month program offers students the flexibility to pursue a Master's degree while maintaining their career.
 Both blended (with weekends in residence) and online only options are available.
+The program offers an academic concentration in Talent Management, which prepares professionals to improve functionality in organizations through personnel development, and making professionals a valuable resource in today's workforce.
+Click here to learn more about the Talent Management concentration.

 Why a Masters in Organizational Psychology?